roahmlab/tidybot_ros/src/tidybot_solver/README.md

 The `keyboard_input` node should prompt you with the key bindings to control the simulated arm in Gazebo

 ## `launch_moveit_vel_ik.launch.py`
-Launch velocity based solver bridge with MoveIt Servo API integration.
+Launches velocity based solver bridge with MoveIt Servo API integration.
 Used by tidybot_policy package

 The velocity based solver bridge will subscribe to
    - `/tidybot/arm/target_vel`: the target velocity of the end-effector in the planning frame